Iron Banner guide - Destiny 2

 Iron Banner has returned to Destiny 2 and it’s a different beast.
-While the core principles remain the same, a lot of the overall mechanics and systems have been updated.
+While the core principles remain the same, a lot of the overall systems have been updated.
 This Iron Banner guide will give you a thorough overview of each aspect of the event, the weapons and gear on offer, and a look at how the reputation boosts work.

 Iron Banner quest

 Before players can dive into Iron Banner, they will first need to complete the Forging Iron quest.
-This quest introduces players to each new element of Iron Banner, from rep boosts to challenges and rounding it out at the Iron Engrams.
+This quest introduces players to each new element of Iron Banner, from rep boosts to challenges and rounding it out at the Iron Banner Engrams.
 There is no longer a seasonal Iron Banner quest as players can now earn gear by increasing their rank.

-Iron Banner game modes: Rift
+Iron Banner game mode: Rift

 Iron Banner used to only feature Control as its main mode, but times are changing.
 These days, players can expect the Iron Banner mode to rotate between a selection of modes each time it’s active.
 For the duration of Season of the Haunted, players were treated to Rift across a variety of maps.